 Come prepared to learn how to build a campfire with resources from the forest around you, race against other teammates to boil water or try nettle tea or bannock, learn how best to survive when in poor weather outdoors or build a lean-to for you and your team.

 Camp Squeah’s backyard are mountains and trails and rivers and termperate rain forest.
 Within this ecosystem we’ve built a number of small locations where a group of students and leaders could hike to, cook meals over a fire or stove, enjoy the beauty of the wilderness and sleep under the stars (or in a tent or under a tarp).
 Consider sending your students for a night in the woods for a true camping experience.
 Our kitchen can prepare meals suited for the outdoor experience and Squeah’s staff can guide or help facilitate the experience if needed.

-Choose either molding clay into desired creations in pottery with the option of instruction by a professional potter (contracted facilitator), making unique creations carving soapstone or creating personal gifts and designs on wood with our woodburning tools or carving whistles out of locally harvested mountain ash branches.
+Choose either molding clay into desired creations in pottery with the possibility of instruction by a professional potter (contracted facilitator), making unique creations carving soapstone or creating personal gifts and designs on wood with our woodburning tools or carving whistles out of locally harvested mountain ash branches.
 Alternatively, schools may wish to utilize our craft room to run most any craft activity they wish to bring with them.
 Because of the level of difficulty and higher risk of injury, wood carving and woodburning are offered to groups who are grade 7 or older ideally.